-To get the best effects from drinking, Kava is best consumed on an empty stomach.
-Here’s what to expect when you drink Kava for the first time:
+To get the best effects from drinking, kava is best consumed on an empty stomach.
+Here’s what to expect when you drink kava for the first time:

 First, it’s common for your lips to become numb.
 Some people enjoy this sensation while others dislike it.
 The numbness that is part of kava effects is normal and can last for a few minutes.
 It is the start of the relaxation process that will slowly seep through your body.
-And it is a sign that the kavalactone content in the kava you are drinking is strong, and that the kava is high quality and will have the desired kava effects.
+And it is a sign that the kavalactone content in the kava you are drinking is strong, that the kava is high quality and the kava will have the desired effects.
 Read more about the benefits and effects of kava.

 How Long Does Kava Take to Kick In?

 Know that kava isn’t a ‘one size fits all’ type of herb.
-Eventually you may wish to experiment by trying different types of kava and changing the ratio of kava to water or other beverage to adjust potency levels.
+You may wish to experiment by trying different types of kava and changing the ratio of kava to water or other beverage to adjust potency levels.
 Drinking kava is a journey of discovery and you’ll soon establish your own kava preferences.

 Find a reputable online kava vendor

 Last but not least, remember that the benefits you derive from drinking kava will be directly related to the quality of the kava you buy.
-This will vary by vendor, so when you are buying kava for the first time, we recommend you go to an online supplier with a strong, established reputation.
+This will vary by vendor.
+When you are buying kava for the first time, we recommend you go to an online supplier with a strong, established reputation.
 Look for someone whose focus is on the quality of their products and not simply the lowest price.
 As with anything, you get what you pay for and quality comes at a price.

 We at Kalm with Kava sell only lab-tested Noble Kava and we’re our proud of the strong reputation we’ve built within the kava community.
 In 2016 we were awarded vendor of the year by Kavasseur.

 Another way to buy and try kava for the first time is to find and visit your nearest kava bar.
-When you’ve tried and experienced kava in a fun, social environment, and got a taste for both kava and the kava culture, we’re pretty sure you’ll want to shop online and buy some to drink at home.
+When you’ve tried and experienced kava in a fun, social environment, and got a taste for both kava and the kava culture, we’re sure you’ll want to shop online and buy some to drink at home.

 The wrap on buying and trying kava for the first time